-G. County Court Certificate.
-A certificate by the County Court that the subdivider has complied with requirements of Section 8.010 and 8.020 on improvement guarantee.
+G. Board of Commissioners Certificate.
+A certificate by the Board of Commissioners that the subdivider has complied with requirements of Section 8.010 and 8.020 on improvement guarantee.

 H. Improvement.
 If grading, and/or street improvements, and/or sewer, and/or water facilities are required as the conditions of approval of the final plat, the following shall be required to be submitted with the final plat: